The Ethereum merge is improving the ETH staking reward.

 How to buy stETH

-Lido is a great option for anyone who wants to stake their Ethereum and earn some passive income.
+Lido is a great option for anyone who wants to stake their Ethereum.
 If you want to buy stETH instead of staking ETH, you can get your coins through Exodus.
 You can buy stETH and other cryptocurrencies in Exodus, in any way you prefer:

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.